xiaojielei/tp/docs/DeveloperGuide.md

 ### Savings Component
-The savings component is an important component of the Budget Tracker, and it allows students to add, delete, view saving amounts, and set, update, delete view savings goal for each of the saving entry.
+The savings component is an important component of the Budget Tracker, and it allows students to add, delete, view saving amounts, and set, update, delete savings goal for each of the saving entry.

 #### API: Saving.java